sebastiansauer/stats-nutshell/index.html.md

 [^index-1]: Desktop version, not the server

 All learning materials (such as literature, code, data) will be provided in electronic format.

+### For organizers

+The following technical equipements is needed for courses in *classroom*:

+- WiFi access for students and instructor(s)
+- electricity/power plugs for students and instructors
+- Projector
+- seat and desk for each student and instructor

 ## UPFRONT student preparation